osome-iu/osometweet/README.md

 python tests.py
 ```

+> Note: you will need to have the following environment variables set in order for the tests to
+work properly.
+> - TWITTER_API_KEY
+> - TWITTER_API_KEY_SECRET
+> - TWITTER_ACCESS_TOKEN
+> - TWITTER_ACCESS_TOKEN_SECRET
+> - TWITTER_BEARER_TOKEN
+>
+> If you're not sure what these are, check out [this](https://developer.twitter.com/en/docs/authentication/overview) page to learn how Twitter authentication works.

 ### How to seek help and contribute

 OSoMeTweet will be a community project and your help is welcome!